 But, the best was that I continued my sunset watching tradition, that started in Izmir.
-Kusadasi is also west facing, so every evening before dinner, I watched a sunset.
-Those were very special moments at the end of the day and before the excitement of the night.
+Kusadasi is also west facing, so every evening before dinner, I watched the sunset.
+Those were very special moments at the end of the day and before the night excitement.

 WHICH BEACH TO GO TO IN KUSADASI?

 I was a bit apprehensive about beaches in Kusadasi.
 Basically, my main worry was which beach to go to and how to get there.
 I was not planning to rent a car, while I knew that beaches were far from the city centre, where I was staying.
 Also, as I was in Kusadasi for a week, I wanted to spend my time on a beach that I would like.

 I read various comments, but the same as everything else in life, you really have to experience it personally, to be able to decide what’s best for you.
 As you will see, what was good for some people, may not have been good for you and it definitely wasn’t good for me.

 The day when I arrived to Kusadasi, it was already mid afternoon when I reached my hotel, but I didn’t want to stay by the pool, I wanted to go for a swim in the sea.
 The Ladies Beach is Kusadasi’s city beach, although it’s not really in the city centre and you have to use some transport to get there.
 It’s also possible to walk to the beach, but it’s a long walk and I wouldn’t suggest it, especially if it’s hot.

 It’s called the Ladies Beach, because only women could use it in the past.
 Obviously, everyone can use it now.